What is Complex Sales?

 Tools for Complex Selling

-Many software applications can be used in complex selling environments, each with advantages and features.
-The most popular options include CRM, sales intelligence, CPQ, digital sales rooms, and revenue operations platforms.
+The most common tools used in complex selling environments include CRM, sales intelligence, CPQ, digital sales rooms, sales engagement platforms, and revenue operations tools.

 Sales Intelligence